2018 SCHOLARSHIP APPLICATION NOW AVAILABLE

-Applicants must complete an application form and submit it along with a written essay on the topic:
+Applicants must complete an application form and submit it along with a written essay on this year's topic:

-The winner will be announced in May.
-However, the actual scholarship money will be paid to the financial office of the chosen schools in the fall of 2018.
-The winner and their family will be invited to be guests at the SDATAT annual meeting in December of 2017.
+The winnerss will be announced in May.
+However, the actual scholarship money will be paid to the financial office of the chosen schools in the fall of 2019.
+The winners and their family will be invited to be guests at the SDATAT annual meeting in December of 2018.

 For more information contact: